leandrogaspar/login-form/README.md

 # The Most Amazing New Account Form Ever Made
 > Also (not)known as a simple Sign Up form using [Shadow DOM v1](https://developers.google.com/web/fundamentals/web-components/shadowdom) spec.

+## Live demo

+Want to see it in action?
+Go [here!](https://desolate-meadow-63118.herokuapp.com/).

+## Server

+The server code is in a separated repository.
+You can take a look [here](https://github.com/leandrogaspar/go-server).

 ## Getting started

 ## Installing